 That’s your responsibility as a writer.
 Your words make an impact on the world.
 It’s up to you how to use it, good or bad.
 The weight of your obligation is heavy, so it’s very important to make stories that are fun and at the same time leave a great impression and lesson.

-You may create the fictional world for them, but you, as an author of that story, need to keep in mind that in that world you’re building you inculcate real lessons with the real characters that can relate to your readers’ lives and hurdles.
+You may create the fictional world for them, but you, as an author of that story, need to keep in mind that in that world you’re building you inculcate real lessons with the believable characters that can relate to your readers’ lives and hurdles.